balena-io/fleetops-supervisor-update/README.md

 ### checksums.txt

-This file contains the result of `docker save <supervisor_image> | sha256sum` for each of the supervisor versions that exist in Opendoor's fleet.
+This file contains the result of `docker save <supervisor_image> | sha256sum` for each of the supervisor versions that exist in a specific fleet.
 This should be used on the device to verify that we have the correct base before proceeding to apply the diffs